-Mitigation No. Mitigation Text Location Compliance Documentation ^(a) and Consultation Timing Responsible Agency Applicability/Status Notes critical habitat) will be mitigated at 2:15.
+Mitigation No. Mitigation Text Location Compliance Documentation ^(a) and Consultation Timing Responsible Agency Applicability/Status Notes On Forest Service lands, occupied arroyo toad breeding habitat will be mitigated at a 3:1 ratio; occupied arroyo toad upland burrowing habitat will be mitigated at 2:1; and unoccupied arroyo toad habitat (or designated critical habitat) will be mitigated at 2:1 5 .
 In addition, a Forest Service consultation will be conducted to verify limited operating periods for arroyo toad are defined.
 The applicant shall restrict work to daylight hours, except during an emergency 6 , in order to avoid nighttime activities when arroyo toads may be present on the access road.
 Traffic speed should be maintained at 15 mph or less in the work area.
 Cul tural and Paleontological Resources CUL-1 In order to avoid adverse effects to historic properties, SDG&E will implement a comprehensive approach to cultural resource management consistent with any project specific Programmatic Agreement developed between the federal agencies and the SHPO.
 The comprehensive approach will include, at a minimum, the following elements: 1a. - Inventory and evaluate cultural resources in the Final Area of Potential Effect (APE).
 Prior to any ground disturbing activities, SDG&E will complete inventories within the APE and submit the results of those inventories for approval by the CPUC and federal agencies.
 These surveys shall supplement surveys done for the EIR/EIS and will satisfy Section 106 requirements.
 1b. - Avoid and protect potentially significant resources.
 Where feasible, complete avoidance of impacts shall be the preferred strategy.
 Where the federal agencies and CPUC decide that cultural resources cannot be avoided, they will be incorporated into a Historic Properties Management Plan (HPMP), as described below.
 1c. - Develop and Implement Historic Properties Treatment Plan.
 After completing the inventory and avoidance phase of site design, SDG&E will prepare and submit for approval an HPMP to avoid or mitigate identified potential impacts.
 1d. - Conduct data recovery to reduce adverse effects.
-If eligible resources, as determined by the federal agencies and the SHPO, cannot be protected from direct impacts of the project or alternatives, datarecovery investigations shall be conducted by SDG&E to reduce adverse effects to the characteristics of each property that contribute to its eligibility, using procedures described in the HPMP.
-SDG&E's proposed project and all alternatives a.
+If eligible resources, as determined by the federal agencies and the SHPO, cannot be protected from direct impacts of the project or alternatives, datarecovery investigations shall be conducted by SDG&E to reduce adverse effects to the SDG&E's proposed project and all alternatives a.
 Approval of Final APE surveys b.
 Approval of final designs documenting avoidance. c.
 Approval of HPMP d.
 Approval of recovery plans e.
 Monitor construction activities and data recovery a.
 Prior to construction b. and c.
 Prior to issuance of notice to proceed e.
-During construction SDG&E's Proposed Project: CPUC ,Forest Service, BIA and La Jolla Indian Tribe (TL682), BIA and Campo Indian Tribe (TL629), BLM, California State Parks (C79) Forest Service Proposed Actions: CPUC and Forest Service, BIA and Inaja and Cosmit Tribe (TL626) BIA Proposed Action: CPUC and Forest Service, BIA and La Jolla Indian Tribe (TL682) Partial Removal of Overland Access Roads: Forest Service Removal of TL626 from Service: CPUC and Forest Service, BIA and Campo Indian Tribe (TL6931) Applicable; Pre-Construction Requirements Met The Programmatic Agreement was finalized in February 2016 and the HPMP in August 2016.
-Cultural resources surveys were completed in 2012 by Tierra Environmental Services, Inc. (Shaver and Baksh 2012): Archaeological Resources Survey for the TL6931 Fire Hardening/Shu'luuk Wind Interconnection Project as referenced in the FEIR/EIS and Appendix A of the Historic Properties Management Plan.
-Subsequent surveys have been conducted for additional work areas which were not reviewed during the 2012 surveys and were provided to CPUC and USFS in December 2016.
-A map book identifying all environmentally sensitive areas to be flagged and avoided during construction was provided to the CPUC
+During construction SDG&E's Proposed Project: CPUC ,Forest Service, BIA and La Jolla Indian Tribe (TL682), BIA and Campo Indian Tribe (TL629), BLM, California State Parks (C79) Forest Service Proposed Actions: CPUC and Forest Service, BIA and Inaja and Cosmit Tribe (TL626) BIA Proposed Action: CPUC and Forest Service, BIA and La Jolla Indian Tribe (TL682) Partial Removal of Overland Access Roads: Forest Service Removal of TL626 from Service: CPUC and Forest Service, BIA and Campo Indian Tribe (TL6931) Applicable; Pre-Construction Requirements Met A mapbook identifying all Environmentally Sensitive Areas (ESAs) that will be avoided during the geotechnical investigations on C79A was provided to the CPUC and USFS on July 9, 2018.
+No geotechnical investigations are located within 50 feet of proposed work areas for geotechnical investigation locations on C79A.